 The term 'document' is broad and includes information in many formats, whether printed or in electronic form, photographs, letters, maps, film, reports, audio and video recordings.

 The protection of the public interest and private and business affairs may cause some documents to be exempted from access.

-- In writing by completing the Freedom of Information application form & pay the appropriate non-refundable application fee of $28.40.
+• your request must be in writing by completing the Freedom of Information application form and accompanied by a non-refundable application fee of $31.80.

-All applications for access to information under the FOI Act are to be addressed to:
+All hardcopy applications for access to information under the FOI Act are to be addressed to: